You are here

 In the early 1990s, NDI supported local civil society organizations foster grassroots citizen advocacy groups in Jihlava, Plzen, and other communities around the country.

 As part of a regional program focused on combating religious-based discrimination and xenophobia that started in 2016, NDI has engaged Czech civic groups that champion ethnic, religious, and racial tolerance to build coalitions and raise public awareness on religious and ethnic tolerance.
-This included a coalition of Jewish, Roma, and Muslim groups that worked with high school students from the three minority groups on building interethnic bonds and promoting youth civic engagement.
+This included a coalition of Jewish, Roma, and Muslim groups that worked with university students from the three minority groups on building interethnic bonds and promoting youth civic engagement.

 NDI is presently supporting political actors to engage young people through modernized communication strategies and leadership skills, as part of NDI’s Central Europe Democracy Initiative (CEDI), which enables young politicians to engage each other and experts from outside of the region on efforts to reinvigorate mainstream, democratic politics.